mhostetter/galois/docs/tutorials/intro-to-prime-fields.rst

 To be *closed* under an operation means that performing the operation on any two elements of the set will result in another element from the set.
 A *finite field* is a field with a finite set of elements.

+.. quote:: Évariste Galois

+   Ask Jacobi or Gauss publicly to give their opinion, not as to the truth, but as to the importance of these theorems.
+   Later there will be, I hope, some people who will find it to their advantage to decipher all this mess.

+   *- May 29, 1832 (two days before his death)*

 Galois proved that finite fields exist only when their *order* (or size of the set) is a prime power :math:`p^m`.
 Accordingly, finite fields can be broken into two categories: prime fields :math:`\mathrm{GF}(p)` and extension fields :math:`\mathrm{GF}(p^m)`.
 This tutorial will focus on prime fields.